 Suppose you want to draw a frame around a cell.
 The option that controls this property of a cell is called CellFrame

-Select the cell by clicking on the cell bracket.
+Select the cell by clicking the cell bracket.

-Use the pop-up menu next to the option CellFrame
+into the value field next to the option CellFrame

-to change the setting to "True."
-A symbol appears next to the option, indicating that its value has been changed.
-The cell that you had selected now has a frame drawn around it.
+.
+An icon appears next to the option, indicating that its value has been changed.
+The cell that you selected now has a frame drawn around it.

 This leads you directly to the CellFrame